agravier/agravier.github.io/etc/notes/ci1-coursera/notes03.md

 ### Many ways

 There are many ways to go through a programming tutorial.
-My two favourite ways to red a Python tutorial are
+My two favourite ways to read a Python tutorial are

 * to open the tutorial script in emacs in python-mode.
 There are [nice extensions](http://github.com/gabrielelanaro/emacs-for-python) worth using, or